Walter Baade

-Biography
+Early life and education

-The son of a teacher, Baade finished school in 1912.
+Baade was born the son of a teacher in North Rhine-Westphalia, Germany.
+He finished school in 1912.
 He then studied maths, physics and astronomy at the universities of Münster and Göttingen.
+He received his PhD in 1919.

+Career

-After receiving his PhD in 1919, Baade worked at Hamburg Observatory at Bergedorf from 1919 to 1931.
-There in 1920 he discovered 944 Hidalgo, the first of a class of minor planets now called Centaurs which cross the orbits of giant planets.
+Baade worked at Hamburg Observatory at Bergedorf from 1919 to 1931.
+In 1920 he discovered 944 Hidalgo, the first of a class of minor planets now called Centaurs which cross the orbits of giant planets.

+From 1931 to 1958, he worked at Mount Wilson Observatory in Los Angeles, California.

+In 1937, the University of Hamburg wanted Baade as successor of Richard Schorr for the Hamburg Observatory, but he refused.

-He worked at Mount Wilson Observatory from 1931 to 1958.
-There, during World War II, he took advantage of wartime blackout conditions (which reduced light pollution), to resolve stars in the center of the Andromeda Galaxy for the first time.
+During World War II, while working at Mount Wilson Observatory, Baade took advantage of wartime blackout conditions (which reduced light pollution), to resolve stars in the center of the Andromeda Galaxy for the first time.
 These observations led him to define distinct "populations" for stars (Population I and Population II).
 The same observations led him to discover that there are two types of Cepheid variable stars.
 Using this discovery he recalculated the size of the known universe, doubling the previous calculation made by Edwin Hubble in 1929.
 He announced this finding to considerable astonishment at the 1952 meeting of the International Astronomical Union in Rome.

 Together with Fritz Zwicky, he identified supernovae as a new category of astronomical objects.
 Zwicky and he also proposed the existence of neutron stars, and suggested supernovae might create them.

 Beginning in 1952, he and Rudolph Minkowski identified the optical counterparts of various radio sources, including Cygnus A. He discovered 10 asteroids, including 944 Hidalgo, which has a long orbital period (it is actually the first centaur ever discovered, although they were not recognized as a distinct dynamical class until 1977); the Apollo-class 1566 Icarus, the perihelion of which is closer than that of Mercury; and the Amor-type 1036 Ganymed.

+Personal life

+He died in 1960 in Göttingen, West Germany.